 Disposing of electronics in curbside recycling bins is not recommended.
 Headphones, electric cords, and garden hoses may seem harmless, but they can damage recycling machinery due to their tendency to tangle.

-Additionally, electronic devices often have dangerous materials like heavy metals that require special care when recycling.
-You can choose better options instead of throwing away your old electronic devices.
+Additionally, electronic devices often contain dangerous materials, like heavy metals, that require special care when recycling.
+Instead of throwing away your old electronic devices, you can choose better options.
 You can give them to someone who can still use them or use special programs to dispose of them safely and responsibly.

 The Green Gadgets directory shows where you can donate or recycle electronics properly.